yoyofr/modizer/libs/libxmp/libxmp-master/docs/libxmp.rst

 ```````````````````````````````````````````````````````

   Set the path to retrieve external instruments or samples.
 Used by some
-  formats (such as MED2) to read sample files from a different directory
+  formats (such as Protracker song files, ST2 song files, and MED2) to
-  in the filesystem.
+  read sample files from a different directory in the filesystem.

   **Parameters:**
     :c: the player context handle.

     :path: the path to retrieve instrument files.
+      A value of ``NULL`` will unset the instrument path.
+      Prior to 4.6.1, this function crashes when ``path`` is ``NULL``.

   **Returns:**
     0 if the instrument path was correctly set, or ``-XMP_ERROR_SYSTEM``